Department: MMI Education and Child Development 50000689

 Reg-Temp: Full-Time Regular

-The Munroe-Meyer Institute (MMI) for Genetics and Rehabilitation at the University of Nebraska Medical Center (UNMC) in Omaha is currently accepting applications for the Director of the Department of Education and Child Development.
-This full-time, 12 month academic track position boasts a competitive salary and benefits package commensurate to experience and/or academic rank.
+The Munroe-Meyer Institute (MMI) for Genetics and Rehabilitation at the University of Nebraska Medical Center (UNMC) is accepting applications for a faculty position in the Education and Child Development as an Assistant Professor (AP).

 A vital enterprise in the nation’s heartland, the University of Nebraska Medical Center has its eye on improving the future of health care in Nebraska and beyond.
 As Nebraska’s only public academic health sciences center, UNMC is committed to the education of a 21st century health care work force, to finding cures and treatments for devastating diseases, to providing the best care for patients, and to serving our state and its communities through award-winning outreach.
 UNMC also is committed to embracing the richness of diversity, and is a major economic engine for the state of Nebraska.
 Led by Chancellor Jeffrey P. Gold, M.D., UNMC has six colleges, two institutes and a graduate studies program, serving nearly 4,000 students in more than two dozen programs.
 Our physician assistant program was recently ranked ninth in the nation by U.S. News & World Report, and our primary care program was ranked 17.
 The university’s physical therapy, pharmacy and public health programs also are ranked among the top in the country.

 Read more about how this public academic health sciences center helps Nebraska.